-As disclosed in the notes to the employer schedules and statements, the office's proportionate share of total net pension liability for the Louisiana Assessor's Retirement Fund was \$167,418 and the other post-employment benefits (OPEB) liability was \$1,655,174 as of December 31, 2019.
+As disclosed in the financial statements, the office's proportionate share of total net pension liability for the Louisiana Assessor's Retirement Fund was \$361,624 and the other post-employment benefits (OPEB) liability was \$1.307.388 as of December 31, 2023.
 The actuarial valuation was based on various assumptions made by the actuaries.
-Because actual experience may differ from the assumptions used in the actuarial valuations, there is a risk that the net pension liability and OPEB liability at December 31, 2019, could be under or overstated.
+Because actual experience may differ from the assumptions used in the actuarial valuations, there is a risk that the net pension liability and OPEB liability at December 31, 2023, could be under or overstated.
+Our opinions are not modified with respect to this matter.